CornyShawny/11SE-Task-2/PROJECT_DOCUMENTATION.md

 - **Performance**
     - How quickly should we try to get the system to perform tasks, what efficiency is required to maintain user engagement?
 How can we ensure our program remains efficient?

+The system should perform tasks almost instantly, like updating the "Words Typed: " amount in real-time.
+This fast system response is required to maintain user engagement.
+The program can be ensured to be efficient by simplifying and correctly formatting code.

 - **Useability / Accessibility**
     - How might you make your application more accessible?
 What could you do with the User Interface to improve usability?

+To make the application more accessible, there could be options to change the font size, the font, or the highlight/font colours to improve visibility.
+To make the User Interface easier to use, the buttons should be clear and labelled to improve visibility as well.

 - **Reliability**
     - What could perhaps not crash the whole system, but could be an issue and needs to be addressed?
 Data integrity?
 Illogical calculation?
 Menu navigation going to wrong places?

 ### **Use Case**
 A use case in software development is a structured description of how a user (or system) interacts with a software application to achieve a specific goal.
 It defines: